TheJuicePapi/systempi/README.md

 2. 'cd updateme'
 3. 'sudo chmod +x install.sh systempi.py'
 4. 'sudo ./install.sh'
-5. Now once you open a new terminal window you will be able to run the script with 'systempi'
+5. Exit and open a new terminal to use 'systempi' shortcut

 -------------------------------